thanos-io/thanos/docs/components/compact.md

                                metadata from object storage.
       --compact.concurrency=1  Number of goroutines to use when compacting groups.
+      --enable-dedup           Enable dedup function, but effect depends on 'dedup.replica-label' config
+      --dedup.replica-label=DEDUP.REPLICA-LABEL
+                               Label to treat as a replica indicator along which data is deduplicated.
       --selector.relabel-config-file=<file-path>
                                Path to YAML file that contains relabeling configuration that allows selecting blocks.
 It